 - Take note of all your wallet contents in case of theft

 It all starts with a lost or stolen wallet.
 The contents are often enough to steal your identity.
 As soon as it happens, all the companies you have cards with should get contacted.
 This is why you might want to keep a written backup of the contents in your wallet.
 Make note of the specific card, it’s numbers, and the support phone numbers.
 If anything happens, you just have to grab the list and make the calls.
-There’s actually an app from LifeLock that keeps track of your wallet contents and makes the calls if your wallet is lost or stolen.

 - Place a 90-day fraud alert to have requests for authorization